 Understanding hyperfocal distance will greatly enhance the quality of your landscape photography.
 Here we explain everything about hyperfocal distance and how to get it right.
 Then, you can practice setting the hyperfocal distance on your particular camera.

 Below you will find a hyperfocal distance chart, the mathematical formula and where you can download a hyperfocal distance calculator app.
 There is also some terrific hyperfocal distance photos as examples.

 For aerial landscape photography, it is important that your drone camera has hyperfocal distance technology built into the lens.
-One of the best drones to date is the DJI Phantom 4 Pro, which has a hyperfocal length of one meter.
+One of the best drones to date is the DJI Phantom 4 Pro and this has a hyperfocal length of one meter.
 This allows you to get closer to objects while keeping them in pin sharp focus.

 The article covers hyperfocal distance landscape photography from the ground.
 It is also very relevant information to getting the hyperfocal distance correct in your aerial photography.

 All About Hyperfocal Distance